Interaction-Induced Wave Function Collapse Respects Conservation Laws: Measurement, Collapse and Conservation Laws: Simple Illustration

-In this section I will present a few examples to illustrate, in qualitative terms, how conservation laws can be shown to be fully respected in measurement processes by treating both the preparation and measurement apparatus as \textit{quantum} systems and taking account of the entanglement relations between them and the measured system.
-We can begin with a situation involving conservation of momentum.
+Before describing the stochastic collapse equation and demonstrating that it fully respects the relevant conservation laws throughout the collapse process it is worth illustrating some of the key ideas in qualitative terms with a simple example involving conservation of momentum.

-When a photon is reflected from the surface of a mirror there is an exchange of momentum.
-The states of both systems are changed from what they were prior to the interaction.
-This is very obvious for the photon, but it is almost entirely hidden for the mirror.
+When a photon is reflected from the surface of a mirror there is an exchange of momentum.\footnote{For the most part this argument will deal with the issue of conservation laws in \textit{nonrelativistic} quantum theory.
+However, for the essential aspects of entanglement exhibited in these simple sorts of exchange interactions, the relativistic nature of the photon and the technical complications in defining photon wave functions are irrelevant.} The states of both systems are changed from what they were prior to the interaction.
+This is very obvious for the photon, but the change in the state of the mirror is almost undetectable.
 If the mirror is a component of a beam-splitter that partially transmits the photon and partially reflects it, then the interaction results in some entanglement between the photon and the beam-splitter.
 Designate the branch of the photon that undergoes the reflection as $|\gamma_r\rangle$ and the transmitted branch as $|\gamma_t\rangle$.
-The beam-splitter state prior to the reflection can be labeled $|\mathcal{B}_0\rangle$, and the (very slightly) altered states brought about by the interaction can be labeled $|\mathcal{B}_r\rangle$ and $|\mathcal{B}_t\rangle$.
-The resulting entangled state can be represented as $(1/\sqrt 2)(|\mathcal{B}_r\rangle|\gamma_r\rangle + |\mathcal{B}_t\rangle|\gamma_t\rangle )$ (assuming equal amplitudes for the two branches).\footnote{For the most part this argument will deal with the issue of conservation laws in \textit{nonrelativistic} quantum theory.
-However, for the essential aspects of entanglement exhibited in these simple sorts of exchange interactions, the relativistic nature of the photon and the technical complications in defining photon wave functions are irrelevant.}
+The beam-splitter state prior to the reflection can be labeled $|b_0\rangle$, and the (very slightly) altered states brought about by the interaction can be labeled $|b_r\rangle$ and $|b_t\rangle$.
+The resulting entangled state can be represented as $(1/\sqrt 2)(|b_r\rangle|\gamma_r\rangle + |b_t\rangle|\gamma_t\rangle )$ (assuming equal amplitudes for the two branches).